 When I was an infantry soldier, I carried Michael Morgan’s Classics of Moral and Political Theory in my hump-sack.
-The book was added weight to my pack but I thought it was worth it.
-Through this book, I discovered that philosophy could be a cure for frustration, boredom, fear, and fatigue.
-It was in my military service that I first fell in love with philosophy.
-I have remained in love with it ever since.
+The book was added weight to my pack but it was worth it.
+In this book I found a cure for frustration, boredom, fear, and fatigue.
+It was in my military service that I first fell in love with philosophy, and I have remained in love with it ever since.

-After my service, I completed a BA in philosophy at the University of Nebraska–Lincoln, then went on to complete a MA in philosophy at Tulane University, and a PhD in philosophy at the University of Wisconsin–Madison under the supervision of Steven Nadler.
+After my service, I completed a BA in philosophy at the University of Nebraska–Lincoln, a MA in philosophy at Tulane University, and then a PhD in philosophy at the University of Wisconsin–Madison under the supervision of Steven Nadler.
 In the fall of 2014, I moved to Belgium to work at the University of Gent as a post-doc researcher on “The Metaphysics and Mathematics of Collision” project.
-And in the fall of 2015, I began a temporary lectureship position at the University of Cambridge.
+In the fall of 2015, I began a temporary lectureship position at the University of Cambridge.
 Finally, in the fall of 2016 I joined the faculty at the University of Haifa in a tenure track position where I remain happily employed.

-The philosophical systems that I focus on are incredibly ambitious and complex.
+The philosophical systems that I focus on are ambitious and complex.
 My hobbies are much less so.
 I like to cook stews featuring large yet affordable cuts of locally-sourced lamb.
 I like to exaggerate to my wife how far I just ran and how many push ups I just completed.
 And I like to be outside.
-Whether it is hiking, camping, or working in our garden, I am at my happiest when surrounded by sky, plants and dirt.
+Whether it is hiking, camping, or just working in our garden, I am at my happiest when surrounded by sky, plants and dirt.
 Right now, however, almost all of my free time is spent taking care of my two sons.
-I read Epictetus to the little guys (the eldest is three, the youngest is a year) and practice my stoic restraint in the face of their tears, meltdowns, and ridiculous cuteness.
+I read Epictetus to the little guys (the eldest is four, the youngest, a year and a half) and practice my stoic restraint in the face of their tears, meltdowns, and ridiculous cuteness.